paypronl/magento2-payments-plugin/README.md

 ## Support

-If you need help with installing the module, please contact [support@paypro.nl](mailto:support@paypro.nl)
+If you need help with installing the module, please contact [support@paypro.nl](mailto:support@paypro.nl).

 ## Contributing